ptsefton/ukulele-circus/README.md

 *  The *Blue Mountains Ukulele Group* AKA the BLÜE MÜGS, sorry the Bluemugs, they're mugs, they're not heavy metal, run the Blue Mountains Ukulele Festival.
 Some people claim this is THE BIGGEST UKULELE FESTIVAL IN THE WORLD.
 The festival is [on the Facebooks](https://www.facebook.com/bluemountainsukefest/).

-## NOTE: WHilst we're in support of all sorts of musical events and in favour of festivals, Ukulele Circus is not involved in running the BIGGEST UKULELE FESTIVAL IN THE WORLD
+## NOTE: Whilst we're in support of all sorts of musical events and in favour of festivals, Ukulele Circus is not involved in running the BIGGEST UKULELE FESTIVAL IN THE WORLD

 Ok, on with the web page.